Jostikas/oven_meter/README.md

 ===

-This is a web-enabled meat thermometer for people who (like me) live on the other end of the hall from the kitchen, and don't have a common (or transparent) wifi network between their dorm room and the kitchen.
+This is a web-enabled meat thermometer for people who (like me) live on the other end of the dorm from the kitchen, and don't have a common (or transparent) wifi network between their dorm room and the kitchen.

 This repo contains the ESP8266-side code only.
+* Hardware design (Kicad schematics and protoboard layout) is at https://github.com/Jostikas/oven_meter_HW
+* Server code (Firebase Functions) not yet uploaded
+* Android app code not yet uploaded

 Building
 ---